- What Is a Project Portfolio?

 Projects are hard enough to manage, and a portfolio of them even more so.
 It’s many times more complex and requires robust project portfolio software.
 In this section, we will use ProjectManager.com as an example on how to apply project portfolio management principles in PPM software.

 If you want to follow along, then sign up for a free 30-day trial of ProjectManager.com.
 Once you’ve got our software up and running, follow these steps.

 1. Set Goals & Objectives

-Having goals and objectives in PPM is important, as it gives managers a target to hit when trying to increase their return on investment and keep risk at bay.
+Having goals and objectives for your project portfolio is important, as it gives managers a target to hit when trying to increase their return on investment and keep risk at bay.

 Start by writing down the goals and objectives for each project in your portfolio.
 There will likely be a number of detailed documents describing these projects.
 Attach them to our software, which has unlimited file storage.

 2. Group Related Projects

 Grouping projects in a portfolio and creating reports around them collectively, rather than individually, gives managers the data they need to make better business decisions about costs, resources and more.

 Keep all the projects in your program together in our overview section.
 Compare status, budget and more of everything in your portfolio, all in one place.
 Now you can reallocate resources as necessary to boost one of the projects that might be underperforming.

 3. Create Milestones

 Milestones mark the end of one major phase and the beginning of another.
 They can be easily inserted on the Gantt chart, where they’re represented by a diamond symbol.

 Set milestones and break up your project into more manageable parts.
 This boosts the team’s morale by giving them a series of successes as they work through their tasks.
 Managers can use milestones as a means to measure progress.

 4. Set Dependencies